Lisa Alborghetti

-Lisa Alborghetti (born 19 June 1993) is an Italian footballer who plays as a midfielder and captains Inter Milan.
-She plays for Italy national team.
+Lisa Alborghetti (born 19 June 1993) is an Italian former professional footballer who played as a midfielder.
+She earned 12 caps for the Italy national team.

 Club career

 Alborghetti started playing for ACF Brescia at the age of 15, when the team was playing in the second division (Serie B) in 2008.
 The club reached the Serie A for the first time in the 2009–10 season with Alborghetti scoring the club's first ever goal at the top division.
 With two Serie A titles, three Italian Women's Cup titles and three Italian Women's Super Cup titles, almost 200 matches played in all competitions in eight years with the club, it was announced on 30 June 2016 that she was joining Apollon Limassol of Cyprus.

 In February 2017, She returned to Italy and played for Atalanta Mozzanica.
 She stayed there for one more season.
 In 2018–19 she played for newly founded team A.C.
 Milan Women.

+Alborghetti retired from professional football at the end of the 2024–25 Serie A season.